nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 - Missing values are imputed.
 - Duplicates and unreasonable values are checked for.
 - Data types are changed to appropriate formats for manipulation and modeling.
-- Extra whitespace is removed from object data types.
+- Extra whitespace is removed from categorical variables.

 ## Heatmap
 ![numerical_heatmap](https://github.com/user-attachments/assets/dd2fdb5e-443f-47d7-8f65-f738c01feec4)